 The main causes of dandruff in babies include overproduction of sebum or skin oil, or overgrowth of a fungus called Malassezia, which may cause the skin cells on the scalp to shed quickly.
 In this case, you may notice gray or white flakes on your baby’s head (4).

 Are The Scales On Baby’s Head Only Due To Dandruff?

-Scales on the baby’s head or body may not be due dandruff always.
+Scales on the baby’s head or body may not be due to dandruff always.
 If the skin on your baby’s scalp is scaling and flaking, it may be due to reasons other than dandruff, such as:

 - Sunburn on the scalp: This risk can be avoided by limiting your baby’s exposure to the sun or making them wear a hat.

 - Using excess shampoo and not rinsing well during a wash: Dried shampoo residue on the scalp can show up as flakes and may resemble dandruff.
 This can be avoided by spending more time rinsing than lathering and using no more than a dime-size dollop of shampoo.

-- Shampooing less often causes oils and skin cells to accumulate on the scalp, thereby giving the flaky structure.
+- Shampooing less often causes oils and skin cells to accumulate on the scalp, thereby giving the flaky structure and an oily scalp.

-- The cold, dry winter air, which renders baby’s scalp dry, may also cause flakes.
+- The cold, dry winter air, which renders the baby’s scalp dry, may also cause flakes.

 - Cradle cap is another cause in babies less than one-year-old (5).

-- Ringworm, caused by a fungus, may also be a reason for flaking and hair loss in babies.
+- RingwormiXAn itchy, red, circular rash on the skin and nails caused by a fungus , caused by a fungus, may also be a reason for flaking and hair loss in babies.

-- Lice cause scratching, itching, and flaking, though it is not very common in babies.
+- Lice causes scalp itching, scratching, scalp rash and flaking, though it is not very common in babies.

 It is important to rule out the cause for flaking to proceed with the right dandruff treatment for babies.
 Visit your doctor for assistance if you suspect that your little one has dandruff.
-Do not delay if the baby scratches a lot and has itchy scales, red areas, and oozing in the scalp.
-This is crucial as the same may indicate an underlying medical, such as a fungal infection.
+Do not delay if the baby scratches a lot and has visible skin irritation like itchy scales, red areas, oozing in the scalp.
+This is crucial as the same may indicate an underlying medical condition, such as a fungal infection.

 How To Get Rid Of Baby Dandruff?